hydroaggie/hydroaggie.github.io/_posts/2019-02-01-Customize-Ipython-Kernel-on-NERSC.md

 ---
 layout: post
-title: Create A Jupyter Kernel on HPC (Depreciated)
+title: Create A Jupyter Kernel on HPC (Deprecated)
 date: 2019-07-26
 description: Documentation on how to create a Jupyter Kernel
+tags:
-tags: code
+  - code
 categories: software
 giscus_comments: true
 related_posts: true